UCLA, Columbia, Duke among colleges planning to start January with remote instruction as omicron surges

 “The rapid spread of the Omicron variant of COVID-19 has upended our holiday celebrations and will continue to require our vigilance and flexibility in order to protect the health and safety of our community,” Duke officials wrote to the campus community Wednesday.
 “We have faced these uncertainties and challenges before, and, thanks to your dedication, we have been able to continue our vital missions of education, research and service to society.
 Now we must do so again.”

-UCLA classes will start Jan.
-3 as planned, but the first two weeks will be held remotely.
-All students were told to return to campus by Jan.
-9 at the latest for testing and the school intends to return to in-person classes on Jan.
-18.
+Syracuse University announced Wednesday that it will delay the start of its spring semester by a week, to Jan.
+24, with its chancellor citing rising cases, omicron’s spread and “warnings from public health officials that the first three weeks of January will be the most challenging of this surge.”

-“It seems clear that bringing students, faculty, and staff back to campus directly after a week of holiday activities that typically include numerous gatherings of friends and relatives and often take place in crowded venues is a recipe for a major COVID outbreak in the first week or two of classes,” they wrote.
-They suggested changes such as delaying the start of the winter term, or offering classes online initially.
+Syracuse had announced earlier this month that coronavirus vaccine booster shots would be required by the start of the spring semester, or as soon as people are eligible.
+“Vaccinations were key to our ability to enjoy a robust in-person fall semester,” Syracuse Chancellor Kent Syverud told the campus community in a letter Wednesday.
+“Booster shots will be critical to maintaining that same experience for the spring semester.”

-As the fall semester wound down this month, a number of colleges moved final exams online, canceled commencement programs or other events and instituted other changes on campus to try to stem the spread of the coronavirus.
+As the fall semester wound down this month, a number of colleges moved final exams online, canceled commencement programs or other events, and instituted other changes on campus to try to stem the spread of the coronavirus.
 Now, many schools have turned their attention to the upcoming term.

-Some schools, such as Northwestern University and Stanford University, have already announced that they will temporarily switch to virtual instruction in early January.
+Some schools, such as Northwestern University and Stanford University, had already announced that they would temporarily switch to virtual instruction in early January.
 At Harvard University, where spring classes begin later in the month, school officials said most learning and work in the first three weeks of January will be done remotely.

 On Tuesday, the University of California’s president, Michael V. Drake, wrote to the UC system chancellors to warn that the fast-moving omicron variant, combined with holiday gatherings and student travel, would create public health challenges.
-Drake asked each of them to design a plan for their January return, suggesting among other things that remote instruction might be needed and that large events should be avoided in the opening weeks.
+Drake asked each of them to design a plan for their January return.

-Multiple UC-system schools announced Tuesday that they plan to start the next term remotely.
+Multiple UC system schools announced Tuesday that they plan to start the next term remotely.
 In addition to UCLA, the University of California at San Diego, UC-Irvine, UC-Santa Barbara and UC-Riverside say they’ll hold all or most classes virtually for the first two weeks of the winter quarter.

 UC-Davis will open virtually for a few days starting Jan.
 3 to allow people time to get a negative test before coming to class or work in person on Jan.
 10. The campus remains a safe place, university leaders said Tuesday.